 Getting injured while on the job can be stressful, debilitating, and can leave you and your family wondering how you will cover the costs of your medical bills.
 Employers should do everything possible to keep workers safe in their work environment.
 All companies are required to have safe operating practices put into place to prevent harm to their employees.
-Our team at Dax F. Garza, P.C. can provide knowledgeable legal guidance to ensure your needs are met after a workplace accident.
+The Houston work injury lawyers at Dax F. Garza, P.C. can provide knowledgeable legal guidance to ensure your needs are met after a workplace accident.

 What Accidents and Injuries Are Considered Work-Related?

 Sometimes injuries that happen while at the workplace may still not be considered work-related.
 If you get injured while performing duties required by your job, that is almost always considered a work-related injury.
 There are exceptions to this, however, including injuries or accidents that may occur on breaks unless that injury happens in a workplace break room or cafeteria or if the employer is directly involved in some way.

 Common Causes of Workplace Accidents

 One of the most important aspects of safety awareness is knowing what unique risks are associated with your work environment.
 Employers are required to have safety programs in place, no matter what profession you are in, to ensure worker safety.